A world exclusive!

 Overview

-The Matses opened to the outside world in 1970 only to immediately close themselves off for 30 years with two American missionary sisters, Harriet Fields and Hattie Kneeland, also known as Luisa and Enriqueta.
-Since their departure in 2002, no Westerner had come in contact with them.
-We were the first to rediscover them and certainly the first to cross their entire territory on foot.
+The Matses opened up to the outside world in 1970, only to close in for 30 years around two American missionary sisters, Harriet Fields and Hattie Kneeland, alias Luisa and Enriqueta.
+Since their departure in 2002, no Westerner had come to meet them, and we were to be the first to rediscover them, and certainly the first to cross their entire territory on foot.
 The April 2015 expedition was a great success.
-The one we are planning to do here is even further south and requires more physical commitment than the on from April 2015 because even the Matses will not have prepared for it.
-It is therefore mainly aimed at physically active participants who want to discover the "great forest" in the ancestral way of the native peoples.
+The one we are planning here is even further south and more involved than the April 2015 expedition, since even the Indians have not prepared it.
+It is therefore aimed at physically fit participants who want to discover the “big forest” in the ancestral way of the natives.

 Itinerary